SuperLan11/CowboyShooter/README.md

 Our team placed 2nd while competing against 20+ other teams.

 ## How to Play the Game
-Use this link to access the itch page and download the game from itch. https://superlan11.itch.io/lasso-up-partner.
+Use this link to download the game from itch. https://superlan11.itch.io/lasso-up-partner.
 I recommend downloading the last zip.
 After extracting the folder, open CowboyShooter.exe to start the game.

 ## Team Contributions